Esper89/Subnautica-TerrainPatcher/README.md

 [`material-preview-sn.optoctreepatch`](./examples/material-preview-sn.optoctreepatch) and
 [`material-preview-bz.optoctreepatch`](./examples/material-preview-bz.optoctreepatch).

-Patch files can be created using [Abyss Editor](https://github.com/BeneathTheWaves/AbyssEditor) or [Reef Editor](https://github.com/eternaight/sn-terrain-edit).
+Patch files can be created using [Abyss Editor] or [Reef Editor].
 Any files conforming to the specification will work.
 An example Rust script that generates the material preview terrain patches is included at [`generate_material_preview.rs`](./examples/generate_material_preview.rs).

 Terrain Patcher places patched batches in `CompiledOctreesCache/patches`, using the same naming system as the game.
 These patched batches can be loaded by external tools or other mods, if they wish to support terrain patches.
-Anything using this feature should make it optional, as those files aren't removed when Terrain Patcher is disabled or uninstalled.
+Anything using this feature should make it optional, as those files aren't removed when Terrain Patcher is uninstalled.

 ## Features